-- Because 250 million girls alive today were married before their 15th This is worse for girls as they are more likely to die from childbirth, more likely to be victims of abuse and violence and less likely to receive education than they’re male counterparts or if they were married 5 years later as adults.
+- Because 250 million girls alive today were married before their 15th birthday.
+This is worse for girls as they are more likely to die from childbirth, more likely to be victims of abuse and violence and less likely to receive education than their male counterparts or if they were married 5 years later as adults.

 - Because in the US, women earn on average 78 cents for every man’s dollar.

 - Because we all know Ed Westwick, Donald Trump, Ben Affleck, Harvey Weinstein, Dustin Hoffman.
-These men of power, status and money have all had allegations of harassment, sexual assault and sexual’ misconduct made against them.
+These men of power, status and money have all had allegations of harassment, sexual assault and sexual misconduct made against them.
 And they’re just a few names!
 Imagine how many more there are, how many names we’ll never hear still.

 And here are my people of the year…

 - Gloria Allred.
-I actually had no idea who this woman was until a few weeks ago when I watched her documentary on Netflix (called Seeing Allred) and became in awe.
+I actually had no idea who this woman was until a few weeks ago when I watched her documentary on Netflix (Seeing Allred) and became in awe.
 She’s a modern-day heroine whose name is behind some of the biggest headlines of our year, yet her name is not celebrated or even well-known.
 Allred is a woman’s attorney in America, fighting especially on high profile cases that victimise and twist the rights of women.
 Cases against Weinstein, O.J Simpson and Donald Trump.
 She takes a lot of stick, but due to her own experiences and passion for justice, Allred fights on and is truly a force to be reckoned with.

 - Angelina Jolie.
 We all know her, we’ve all seen her movies but not everyone knows what she’s up to today.
 She’s my inspo in so many ways.
 Of course, she’s great in films, and we’ve all seen her grow and mature through them all, but her best work is the work she does for humanity.
 Jolie has used her fame and platform to do good, speak up and invest in those that need it the most.
 What a woman.
-She works for the UN, LSE, helps refugees, women and children, and has also directed the incredible movie First They Killed My Father, which you can also find on Netflix!
+She works for the UN, LSE, helps refugees, women and children, and has also directed the incredible movie First They Killed My Father, which you can also find on Netflix.